PistonDevelopers/glfw-rs/README.md

 1. `$ cd glfw/examples`
 2. `$ make` or for a specific example `$ make <example name>` (eg. `$ make window`)
-3. run an example `$ ./build/<example name>` (eg. `$ ./build/window`)

 ### Using glfw-rs in your own projects

 You can add the bindings to your `rustc` command like so: `$ rustc <filename> -L <path to glfw-rs directory>/lib`.

 In order to use glfw-rs it is essential that you run your main loop from the main OS thread using `do task::task().sched_mode(task::PlatformThread).spawn { ... }`.
-Unlike C or C++, Rust programs automatically start on a separate thread from the main OS loop, so if you forget to do this bad things will happen!
-You can see an example of how to set this up in the [window example file](https://github.com/bjz/glfw3-rs/blob/master/examples/window.rs).
+Unlike C or C++, Rust programs automatically start on a separate thread from the main OS loop, so if you forget to do this the windows and input events won't be able to update.
+You can see an example of how to set this up in the [window example](https://github.com/bjz/glfw3-rs/blob/master/examples/window.rs).

 ## Todo:
 - Fix examples/time.rs
-- Wrap callback functions so that the user doesn't need to deal with external functions:
+- Fix issues with callback functions:
   - glfwSetWindowRefreshCallback
   - glfwSetScrollCallback
-- Document wrapper functions
+- Work out how best to link to glfw on windows
-- Register with Cargo Central?
+- Register with Cargo Central.
-- Into the future:
-  - Keep up to date with the constant changes to GLFW3 and Rust

 ~B☼